mcuellar98/cs0160_graph/README.txt

 GraphTest
 - Every test for this class was done on both an undirected and directed graph, unless otherwise specified. for the sake of saving time and space, I will only list the undirected graph tests.
-But again, there is another test with 'Directed' instead of 'Undirected' for each of these unless I mention otherwise.
 - testInsertEdgesUndirected() tests that the insertEdges() method functions properly.
 - testVerticesUndirected() tests that the vertices() method returns an iterator with all the graph's vertices.
 - testEdgesIteratorUndirected tests that the edges() method returns an iterator with all the graph's edges.